 Both men were critical of the development literature of their times.
 For Seers, neoclassical economics had a flawed paradigm and dependency theory a lack of policy realism.
-After the fall of state socialism in 1989-1991, the ideological struggles among economists diminished.
-Neoclassicism's Washington Consensus of the World Bank, IMF, and the U.S. government reigned (Williamson 1993, pp. 1329-1336; 1994, pp. 26-28).
-Sen did not focus on ideological issues but, according to the Nobel prize committee, "restored an ethical dimension to the discussion of economic problems" such as development.
+After the fall of state socialism in 1989-91, the ideological struggles among economists diminished.
+Neoclassicism's Washington Consensus of the World Bank, IMF, and the USA government reigned (Williamson 1993: 1329-36; 1994: 26-8).
+Sen did not focus on ideological issues but, according to the Nobel Prize committee, 'restored an ethical dimension to the discussion of economic problems', such as development.